H-M-H/Weylus/Readme.md

 This allows your user to synthesize input events system-wide, even when another user is logged in.
 Therefore, untrusted users should not be added to the uinput group.

+#### Wayland
+Weylus offers experimental support for Wayland.
+Installing `pipewire` and `xdg-desktop-portal` as well as one of:
+- `xdg-desktop-portal-gtk` for GNOME
+- `xdg-desktop-portal-kde` for KDE
+- `xdg-desktop-portal-wlr` for wlroots-based compositors like Sway is required.

+There are still some things that do not work:
+- input mapping for windows
+- displaying proper window names
+- capturing the cursor

 #### Hardware Acceleration
 On Linux Weylus supports hardware accelerated video encoding through the Video Acceleration API